Hasanuzzaman Khan Bablu: Prime at Brothers Union

-Departure and return
+Later years

 In 1983, Bablu left Brothers Union after Mohammed Mohsin's injury lead to a slump in the club's form.
 Bablu joined Mohammedan SC, where he won the 1983 Federation Cup, however, Bablu could not replicate the performances he had with Brothers.
 The following year Bablu changed clubs again, joining Abahani Krira Chakra where he regained his form.
-With Abahani, Bablu won his first Dhaka League title during his lone year at the club, before moving to Dhaka Wanderers in 1985.
+With Abahani, Bablu won his only First Division title during his lone year at the club, before moving to Dhaka Wanderers in 1985.
+In the same year, he represented Muktijoddha Sangsad KC as a guest player at the ANFA Cup in Nepal.
 Bablu returned to Brothers Union in 1986, and retired the same year.

 International career

 In 1975, the same year when Brothers Union made their top-tier debut, Bablu got a national team call-up from Abdur Rahim who was the Bangladesh's coach at the time.
 Bablu travelled with the team to Malaysia where they took part in the Merdeka Cup.
 Bablu then played for the Bangladesh U19 team at the 1978 AFC Youth Championship in Dhaka.
-He also captained the U19 team during the 1980 AFC Youth Championship qualifiers.
+He also captained the U19 team during the qualifiers for the 1980 AFC Youth Championship under his club coach, Gafur Baloch.
 Bablu guided the youth national team to qualification as they finished group runners-up behind Qatar U19.

 He represented the senior team at the 1978 Asian Games and the 1979 Korean President's Cup.
 Bablu was also part of the national team during the qualifiers and the main stage of the 1980 AFC Asian Cup.
-He reprsented the Bangladesh Red team, during the first Bangladesh President's Gold Cup, in 1981.
+He represented the Bangladesh Red team, during the first Bangladesh President's Gold Cup, in 1981.
 Bablu's last appearance for the national team was in a 0–9 defeat to Iran, at Pakistan's Quaid-E-Azam International Cup (1982).